 The megalithic site consists of 127 blocks of granite, each up to 4 m (13 ft) tall, standing upright in a circle measuring over 30 m (98 ft) in diameter.
 It is located on a hilltop on the bank of the Rego Grande river.

-After conducting radiocarbon testing and carrying out measurements during the winter solstice at the Rego Grande site, scholars in the field of archaeoastronomy determined that an indigenous culture arranged the megaliths into an astronomical observatory about 1,000 years ago, or five centuries before the European conquest of the Americas began.
+After conducting radiocarbon testing and carrying out measurements during the winter solstice at the Rego Grande site, scholars in the field of archaeoastronomy determined that an indigenous culture arranged the megaliths into an astronomical observatory between 1,000 - 2,000 years ago, or at least five centuries before the European conquest of the Americas began.

 Evidence has been found near the Rego Grande site and all over the Amazon to suggest that the indigenous people of the region lived in complex societies that involved both agriculture and a close relationship with the natural environment around them.